 The room cooling system can be used for storing produce that was previously cooled by some other, faster method of cooling such as forced-air cooling, hydrocooling, icing, or vacuum cooling.
 It can also be used as a primary cooling method, which requires a larger refrigeration unit.

 Advantages of Room Cooling

-Of course, we don’t all have large refrigerated rooms specifically designed for our produce.
+Of course, we don’t all have large, refrigerated rooms specifically designed for our produce.
 So how can home gardeners cool their fruit and veggies?
 Most of us have air conditioning, which can help.
 We also have refrigerators, where most of this produce can safely cool.
-The reference, Storing Fresh Fruit and Vegetables, also can help.
+The reference, Storing Fresh Fruit and Vegetables, can help as well.